Scifabric/docs.pybossa.com/docs/api/crud.md

     GET http://{pybossa-site-url}/api/{domain-object}[?field1=value&limit=20]

+### Filtering info keys for PYBOSSA versions up to v2.8.X

 It is possible to access first level JSON keys within the **info** field of Categories, Projects, Tasks, Task Runs and Results: